 - Contemporary issues and taking positive action called Kiskuk Ta’n Teliaq – Contemporary Issues – Tokec Weskuwitasikil Eleyik.

-In this curriculum resource, we have used Mi’kmaw (Smith-Francis writing system) and Wolastoqey Latuwewakon (Robert M. Leavitt writing system) language wherever possible.
+In this curriculum resource, we have used Mi’kmaw (Francis-Smith writing system) and Wolastoqey Latuwewakon (Robert M. Leavitt writing system) language wherever possible.
 We have also used Mi’kmaq and Wolastoqey terms alongside English terms.
 This is, in part, an effort to encourage all young people to try to learn these languages.
 In each case, Mi’kmaw is above or before (blue) the English term and Wolastoqey Latuwewakon (red) is below or after it.

 The content and strategies are presented in nine lesson plans with each of the themes comprised of approximately three lesson plans, featuring: